sashi-iop/boosted_hbb_qcd_analysis/README.md

 2. **If you access it through the Cern Swan,**

-    * Provide the full url of the file
+    * Provide the complete url of the file

       `root://eospublic.cern.ch//eos/opendata/cms/datascience/HiggsToBBNtupleProducerTool/HiggsToBBNTuple_HiggsToBB_QCD_RunII_13TeV_MC/train/ntuple_merged_10.root`